SAP/luigi/docs/luigi-container-api.md

 ### viewurl

-The URL of the microfrontend to be rendered
+The URL of the microfrontend to be rendered.

 Type: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)